Another struggle

 Time heals and this is certainly true when it comes to where I am today compared to a few months ago when I plunged into a very dark and difficult period only a week after the day out at sea.

 Shortly after my birthday, on the Easter weekend, I was trying to catch up with correspondence and getting through the many replies and well wishes that had come through that week.
 I was up late on that Friday night and finally called it a day shortly after midnight.
-At some stage in the early hours of the morning, I awoke with a strange stomach-cramp like feeling and got up to go to the bathroom.
-For the next hour or more, I can’t really remember, I became weaker and weaker as my body lost enormous amounts of blood every time I went to the toilet.
-At one point I lay down on the couch in the lounge, waking my sister and assured her I was fine, but a bit weak and just needed to catch my breath.
+At some stage in the early hours of the morning, I awoke with a strange stomach-cramp-like feeling and got up to go to the bathroom.
+For the next hour or more, I couldn’t remember, I became weaker and weaker as my body lost enormous amounts of blood every time I went to the toilet.
+At one point I lay down on the couch in the lounge, waking my sister, and assured her I was fine, but a bit weak and just needed to catch my breath.
 I was delirious.
-Soon after that, I collapsed on the bathroom floor, slipping and sliding on the smooth tiled floor in my own blood.
-By this time I was so weak and light headed, I only vaguely remember what came next.
+Soon after that, I collapsed on the bathroom floor, slipping and sliding on the smooth tiled floor in a huge pool of my blood.
+By this time I was so weak and light-headed, I only vaguely remember what came next.

 Although I had been through hell over the previous nine months, this was all of that and more all rolled into one.
 I was down a deep and dark hole and I knew that crawling out of it would take more effort than I had summoned to get through everything else up until then.